Financial-Times/origami/components/ft-concept-button/README.md

-# myft-concept-button
+# ft-concept-button

 ## Usage

-Check out [how to include Origami components in your project](https://origami.ft.com/documentation/components/#including-origami-components-in-your-project) to get started with `myft-concept-button`.
+Check out [how to include Origami components in your project](https://origami.ft.com/documentation/components/#including-origami-components-in-your-project) to get started with `ft-concept-button`.

 ## Markup